whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 And anything that's been forgotten can be remembered again.

-Can you imagine if people took care of their neighborhoods instead of letting it get trashy, as people with dignity and self-respect likewise respect the space where they live?
+Can you imagine if people took care of their neighborhoods instead of tolerating trash and pollution, as people with dignity and self-respect likewise respect the space where they live?

-Imagine working with your neighbors to take care of everybody's needs together, with no need to worry about health care, retirement, having shelter or enough to eat -- and you don't need to work an unsatisfying job to maybe have enough money to pay for it all!
+Imagine working with your neighbors to take care of everyone's needs together, with no need to worry about health care, retirement, having shelter or enough to eat -- and you don't need to work an unsatisfying job to maybe have enough money to pay for it all!

 Imagine seeing gifts everywhere you look, and feeling a continuous state of joyful gratitude for all of life's blessings.